 At Intersen level, more intensive coaching, also once a week, encourages strategising, decision-making and concentration.
 Matches are played against both local schools and other ISASA schools.

-The Marist Primary School Choir consists of learners ranging from Grade 3 to Grade 7.
+The Marist Primary School Choir consists of students ranging from Grade 3 to Grade 7.
 The Choir leads the singing at assemblies and masses and often represents the school at various festivals throughout the year.
 This talented group of singers plays a crucial role at the First Holy Communion and at the annual Name Day Mass.

 Learners ranging from Grade 00 to Grade 7, participate in the annual Southern Festival of Arts.
 Items performed include poetry, dramatised poetry, reading, choral verse, singing, dance, art and many more.

-Various extra-curricular opportunities are made available to our learners on the school premises.
+Various extra-curricular opportunities are made available to our students on the school premises.
 These activities are offered at an extra cost to parents and include piano, drums, guitar, pottery, art, ballet to name a few.